facebook-pixel

 “Voiding Amendment A is a significant victory for Utah voters and public education,” said Utahns for Student Success — a bipartisan coalition of educators, parents and child advocates — in a statement Wednesday.
 The coalition includes the Utah PTA, Voices for Utah Children, the Utah School Employees Association and the Utah Education Association.

-The Utah Education Association’s challenge of Amendment A was filed last month as a supplemental complaint to a lawsuit that the teachers union filed in May.
-That lawsuit argues the state’s $82 million “Utah Fits All” school voucher program is unconstitutional, because it uses income tax dollars to fund vouchers meant to cover private school and homeschooling expenses.
+The Utah Education Association formally challenged Amendment A last month in a supplemental complaint linked to a lawsuit that the teachers union filed in May.
+That lawsuit argues the state’s $82 million “Utah Fits All” program is unconstitutional, because it uses income tax dollars to fund vouchers meant to cover private school and homeschooling expenses.

 But in an interview with The Tribune prior to Wednesday’s ruling, Schultz said that was untrue.